Testing and exporting your emails with Beefree

 Once you save an email and exit the builder, you see the Email details page.
 You can also return to this page by clicking on View details in your design list.

-Note that if you are working with a template, fewer options are available (e.g. you cannot export an email template, but rather use it to create an email from it, and then export the resulting email).
+Note that if you are working with a template, fewer options are available on this page.
+For example, you cannot export an email template.
+Instead, you can generate an email from it, which you can then export.

 Send a Test Email